-Web design, on the other hand, is interactive: not only is a message sent, but rather a conversation is created.
+Web design, on the other hand, is interactive: it's not just sending a message, it's creating a conversation.

 UX is all about the user's experience

-Since the early days of the Internet, companies have been dealing with the psychological aspects of these interactions.
-However, at that time they did not talk about UX designers but about Human Interaction Designers - and the profession was generally much less common than it is today.
+Since the early days of the internet, companies have been looking at the psychological aspects of these interactions.
+However, back then they didn't talk about UX designers, but human interaction designers - and the profession was generally much less common than it is today.

 What is user experience?

-However, I would like to limit myself to the part of the website that is directly related to a website: usability.
-The way through our product should therefore be as pleasant and seamless as possible.
-Nevertheless, you should not ignore the budget and internal company guidelines.
+However, I would like to limit myself only to the subarea that is directly related to a website: usability.
+The path through our product should therefore be as pleasant and seamless as possible.
+However, you should not disregard the budget and internal company specifications.

 Affordances, Signifiers and Feedback

-Simply put, affordance describes what is generally possible.
-Using the example of a desktop screen, this would be the possibility to "click".
-Since it would be pointless and frustrating to have to click indiscriminately anywhere on the website, we include signifiers.
+Simply put, Affordance describes what is generally possible.
+Using a desktop screen as an example, this would be the ability to "click".
+Since it would be idle and frustrating if you had to click randomly everywhere on the website, we build in signifiers (indicators).
 These show the user where something is possible and what.

-One of the most famous signifiers is a button.
-It narrows down the area of interaction.
-We know that when we click here, something happens.
-This is usually intensified by hover effects - or when the cursor turns into an index finger when I move over it (hovere).
+One of the best known signifiers is a button.
+It delimits the interaction area.
+We know that if we click here, something will happen.
+This is usually reinforced by hover effects - or when the cursor turns into an index finger when I hover over it.
 These are also signifiers.

 What are Affordances, Signifiers and Feedback?

 Affordance describes which interaction is generally possible.
-Signifiers (indicators) signal that an interaction is possible.
+Signifiers signal that an interaction is possible.
 Feedback, on the other hand, ensures that the user knows that his interaction has triggered something.

-The active-state of the button shows me as feedback that something happened when I clicked it.
-All three processes are intertwined and can help to make your website more user-friendly right from the start.
+The active-state of the button shows me as feedback that something happened when I clicked on it.
+All three processes go into each other and can help as basic questions to make your website more user-friendly in the first place.

 - Which interactions are generally possible?